visit-dav/visit/src/doc/python_scripting/functions.rst

 ::

   #% visit -cli
-  for plugin in OperatorPlugins():
+  for plug-in in OperatorPlugins():
-      print("The %s operator plugin is loaded." % plugin)
+      print("The %s operator plug-in is loaded." % plug-in)

 OverlayDatabase